-Com- mand line flag Output description se Contains ASCII files that have the total spectral intensity until the timestep specified by the filename.
+Com- mand line flag Output description Contains ASCII files that have the total spectral intensity until the timestep specified by the filename.
 Each row gives data for one observation direction (same order as specified in the observer.py).
 The values for each frequency are separated by tabs and have the same order as specified in radiation.param.
-The spectral intensity is stored in the units [Js]. - ies has the same format as the output of totalRadiation .
-The spectral intensity is only summed over iat the last radiation dump period. ie: Same output as totalRadiation but only summed over each GPU.
-Because each GPU specifies a PU spatial region, the origin of radiation signatures can be distinguished. <species activating="" additionally="" amplitudes="" analyses="" and="" are="" as="" before="" by="" connumber="" corresponds="" dataset="" datasets="" default,="" dimension="" distribute="" distributed="" distribution="" first="" flag="" for="" formatted="" imaginary="" instesseparate="" is="" mak="" mpi="" note="" of="" output="" over="" parallel="" parts,="" plugin="" prior="" radiation="" ranks.="" real="" require="" some="" summation.="" summed="" td="" that="" the="" this="" types.<="" up="" will="" with="" without="" workers.=""></species> radia- tionOpenPM In the folder radiationOpenPMD, openPMD files (currently hdf5) for each radiation dump and species are stored.
+The spectral intensity is stored in the units [Js]. has the same format as the output of totalRadiation .
+The spectral intensity is only summed over the last radiation dump period.
+Same output as totalRadiation but only summed over each GPU.
+Because each GPU specifies a spatial region, the origin of radiation signatures can be distinguished.
+By default, the amplitudes are summed up over the MPI ranks.
+Some analyses require the raw distributed output of amplitudes without prior summation.
+Activating this flag will make the Radiation plugin additionally output the amplitudes before summation.
+The first dimension in the dataset output corresponds with the parallel distribution of MPI workers.
+Note that instead of separate datasets for the imaginary and real parts, this output is formatted as datasets of complex number types. radia- tionOpenPM In the folder radiationOpenPMD, openPMD files for each radiation dump and species are stored.
 These are complex amplitudes in units used by PIConGPU .
 These are for restart purposes and for more complex data analysis.